Otterwerks/react-take-home/README.md

 Certain details were inferred from the sketch such as a sticky navbar/header and some form of UI indication for copying links to the clipboard.
 Two resource related problems I encountered were campaign names being too long to display correctly and a media cover photo that was in the landscape orientation.
-I made the choice to truncate campaign names to fit correctly in the page and would solve the cover photo issue by checking dimensions of the photo and displaying a placeholder if the image was not in the portrait orientation.
+I made the choice to truncate campaign names to fit correctly in the page and solved the cover photo issue by stretching the photo into a portrait orientation.

 # --------------------------------------------